Buying a House in a Conservation Area

 What is a conservation area?

 A conservation area is an area of special architectural or historical interest.
-It has been designated by the local council as such, to help preserve and enhance the area’s character and appearance – essentially all the features that make it unique and distinctive.
+The local council designated it as such to help preserve and enhance the area’s character and appearance – essentially all the features that make it unique and distinctive.

 If you don’t know whether your property is in a conservation area or not, you can find out by contacting the local planning authority.